-Central Bank has been part of the Northeast Chamber of Commerce for many years.
+Central Bank has been a strong supporter of our area and the Northeast Chamber of Commerce for many years.
 There are monthly meetings that focus energy on how to make our neighborhood a thriving place to work and live.
 Bill Dana, President and CEO of Central Bank is very involved in local organizations and the banking community in his various chair positions.
 Other officers in the bank are involved on boards of non-profits and support local charities individually and through the bank.
-Below you'll find just a few ways that Central Bank is involved in the community.
+Below you'll find a few more ways that Central Bank is involved in the community.

 Every year, Central Bank adopts a home through the Christmas in October Program.
 Employees donate the second Saturday of the month of October and help a needy homeowner with repair tasks in their home.
 Many of the people we have helped are on disability or are elderly.
 They are so excited when we bring our team to help paint, rake leaves, and make other much needed repairs around their home.

 Lead to Read is an organization that connects trusted, caring adult volunteers with kids in urban elementary schools (grades 1-4) to help improve their basic reading skills as well as showing them that people care about them and their future.
-Stephan Raddatz and Sarah Cousineau, two officers in the bank, volunteer every Tuesday during their lunch hour to read to first graders at Wendell-Phillips Elementary.
+Sarah Cousineau, Marketing Officer at the bank, volunteers every Tuesday during her lunch hour to read to first graders at Wendell-Phillips Elementary.
 To learn more about Lead to Read, please visit their facebook page.

 Central Bank has partnered with many Hispanic organizations including the Mattie Rhodes Center, the Hispanic Chamber of Commerce, the Guadalupe Center, El Centro, Harvest of America, Westside CAN Center, and HEDC, the Hispanic Economic Development Corporation.
-Central Bank has sponsored the Missouri Micro-Business of the Year award through HEDC.
 We have been involved in the annual Back to School event for the Westside CAN Center, where school supplies are given to needy children in the community.

 All of these organizations help Central Bank be a part of the community in a big way.
 There are other organizations not mentioned here that are very important to Central Bank as well, where we donate time and resources.
 Remember to sign up for our e-newsletter to learn more.
 At Central Bank of Kansas City, we care about the community.